jkillingsworth/jkillingsworth.com/_posts/2019-11-14-hill-climbing-and-cost-functions.md

 ## Scoring Values on the Plateau

-Here I want to consider two different scoring functions that can be used to rank values on the plateau of possible solutions for the weighted coin toss game.
+Here I want to consider two different scoring functions that can be used to rank the values on a plateau of possible solutions for the weighted coin toss game.
 Each of these scoring functions could be used as a secondary cost function in cases where the primary cost function returns the most optimal value of zero.

 The first scoring function I want to consider gives preference to weights that are nearest to the center of the range of possible weights: